Dahlak Archipelago: History

 In the 13th century, Ibn Sa'id al-Maghribi mentions that the king of Dahlak was an Abyssinian Muslim who maintained his independence from the ruler of Yemen.
 And according to Abulfeda, the island was ruled by a local "Abyssinian" Muslim who had contacts with the Mamluk Sultanate and the Rasulid dynasty of Yemen.
 In 1517 the Ottoman Turks conquered the islands and placed them under the rule of the Pasha at Suakin as part of the province of Habesh.
 By 1526 the Dahalik sultan, Ahmad, had been degraded to a tributary.
 There was a short revival of the sultanate during the Abyssinian-Adal war, where the sultanate of Adal waged a temporarily successful jihad against the Ethiopian Empire.
 Sultan Ahmad joined the Adal Empire and was rewarded with the port town of Arkiko.
 However, in 1541, one year after the death of sultan Ahmad, the Portuguese returned and destroyed Dahlak yet again.
 Sixteen years later, the islands were occupied by the Ottoman Empire again, who made them part of the Habesh Eyalet.

 In the second half of the 19th century, the islands temporarily came under the Khedivate of Egypt, but they remained a backwater.
 In 1889 the Italians occupied Eritrea and established a vice-residency on the island of Nokra.
 The census of 1931 gave a total of 2,275 inhabitants, composed of 1,475 Tigre, 475 Arabs and 325 Afar.
 However, during this time the islands were home to little except the Nocra prison camp operated by the Italian colonial forces.

-After Ethiopia allied itself with the Soviet Union during the Cold War, following the rise of the Derg, the Dahlak Archipelago was the location of a Soviet Navy base.
+After Ethiopia allied itself with the Soviet Union during the Cold War, following the rise of the Derg, the Dahlak Archipelago was the location of a Soviet Navy base (Nokra Naval Base).
 In 1990, Ethiopia lost control of the Dahlak Archipelago and the northern Eritrean coast to the Eritrean independence movement (EPLF) and by 1991 Ethiopia had lost control of all of Eritrea.
 Following the international recognition of Eritrean independence in 1993, the Dahlak Archipelago became a part of Eritrea.